Iran and Saudi Arabia are among 6 nations set to join China and Russia in the BRICS economic bloc

 While there has been momentum for a BRICS expansion for months - pushed largely by China and Russia - the five leaders were locked in closed-door discussions for two days Tuesday and Wednesday before emerging with an agreement on expanding and a list of countries on the last day of the summit.

-Brazil, India and South Africa, which have strong bilateral ties with the United States, also gave their approval.
-BRICS is a consensus-based organization that needs all members to agree.
+BRICS is a consensus-based organization that needs all members to agree on decisions.

 The bloc was formed by Brazil, Russia, India and China in 2009 and added South Africa in 2010, making Thursday's announcement in the heart of Johannesburg's high-rise Sandton financial district its most significant decision in more than a decade.